-When so much around us is changing it becomes important for us to be the source of our own stability.
+When so much around us is changing so fast we need to create our own stability.
 This is the first step to becoming antifragile.

 More and more people are agreeing.
-In this article even the World Economic Forum is getting in on the act.
-This article talks about how “disconnection from nature can be bad for our mental health” and “civilized life may be causing you psychological trauma.”
+In this article even the World Economic Forum describes how “disconnection from nature can be bad for our mental health” and “civilized life may be causing you psychological trauma.”

 You can sign up to daily posts here.